jacebenson/jace.pro/content/page/apis/gs.md

 ## getMessage

 This is related the [addMessage](#addmessage) method above.
-Like that one, I don’t see any reason to use this.
+Like that one, I don't see any reason to use this.

 ## getNodeID